Japanese beginners: module 3

 - Use verbs with direct and indirect object with appropriate particles

-- Use time and verb to describe your daily routine
+- Use times and verbs to describe your daily routine.

 What level is the course and do I need any particular skills?